 In cancer, tumor associated macrophages (TAMs) are found within the tumor microenvironment and have an important role in promoting progression and invasion of tumor cells, and in suppression of anti-cancer immunity.
 Therefore, the neutralization of TAMs has become an attractive approach for cancer immunotherapy.
 Various pharmaceutical and biotechnology companies have begun to develop therapies targeting TAMs, and clinical trials are at early stages.

-Our prediction of novel TAM targets relies on a specialized algorithm that employs the Company’s MED Platform.
+In cancer, tumor associated macrophages (TAMs) are found within the tumor microenvironment and have an important role in promoting or suppressing anti-cancer immunity.
+Therefore, the neutralization of immuno-suppressive TAMs has become an attractive approach for cancer immunotherapy.
+Our prediction of novel TAM targets relies on a specialized algorithm that employs the Company’s MED and LINKS Platform.
 Several potential TAM targets were predicted, and initial positive validation results have been disclosed for one target protein.